a-b-street/abstreet/docs/design/walking.md

 - SharedSidewalkCorner
 	- these 2 exclusively mean sidewalks
 - can classify straight/right/left turns too, once. so control layer gets a break.

+actually, keep the turn angle stuff independent of sidewalk stuff.